SharePoint/sp-dev-docs/docs/spfx/web-parts/basics/notes-on-solution-packaging.md

 ---
-title: Solution packaging
+title: SharePoint solution packaging
-description: The package-solution gulp task looks at /config/package-solution.json for various configuration details in SharePoint Framework. ms.date: 02/02/2018 ms.prod: sharepoint
+description: The package-solution gulp task looks at /config/package-solution.json for various configuration details in SharePoint Framework, including ISolution and IFeature definitions. ms.date: 02/02/2018 ms.prod: sharepoint
 ---

-# Solution packaging
+# SharePoint solution packaging

 The **package-solution** gulp task looks at **/config/package-solution.json** for various configuration details, including some generic filepaths, as well as defining the relationship between components (_WebParts_ and _Applications_) in a package.